 Highly digitalized groups should conduct a detailed analysis of the terms of the Bill, as well as the legal and economic substance of their transactions, to consider the potential impact of this measure.

-EY will monitor the development of the Bill's approval procedure and, at the same time, the development of negotiations within the EU and the OECD.
+EY will monitor the development of the Bill's approval procedure and, at the same time, the development of negotiations at OECD level.